mkarner07/mkarner07.github.io/_posts/2023/2023-11-19-Learning-Journey-my-top-33-non-fiction-bookshelf.md

 ---

-*Short Disclaimer: With the links I aim to give you a direct and easy access to the books online, utilizing affiliate links for this purpose.
-When you make a purchase using these links, I receive a small commission.
+*Short Disclaimer: With the links I aim to give you direct and easy access to the books online, utilizing affiliate links for this purpose.
+When you make a purchase using these links, the price for you stays the same, but I receive a small commission.
 However, I strongly urge you to prioritize supporting your local bookstore whenever you decide to buy a book.*